YingyingHan1994/IS590_DataMashUpProject/GM data documentation.md

 # 7 Codebook
 ## 7.1 Description of column (a short human readable statement of what this column contains).
 1. object ID: An object is assigned with an ID, which uniquely represents the object.
-2. Term: the geography area (country, or state, or disctrict).
+2. Term: the geography area (country, or state, or city).
-3. Reference Type: The type of geography information, for example, the place found.
+3. Reference Type: The type of geography information
 4. Latitude: for example, 23.00
 5. latitude direction: N,S,W,E represent North, South, West, and East respectively.
 6. Longitude: for example, 102.